Well-being

 • environmental consciousness

-• more freedom to choose what you really want
+• more freedom to choose what you want

-Living more simply has become important for many people and there are lots of different ways to simplify life.
-Many of us, maybe even most of us find a better fit practicing a few simplifying things rather than taking our lives completely off grid.
-Here are some examples that you might try and test out what feels like a good fit.
+Living more has become essential for many people and there are lots of different ways to simplify life.
+Many of us, maybe even most of us, find a better fit practicing a few simplifying things rather than taking our lives completely off-grid.
+Here are some examples you might try to test out what feels like a good fit.

 • bake from scratch—bread, cookies, pizza – even better if you bake with someone